phwt/uplay-invisible-mode/README.md

 ### 4. Disabling

 When you have finished your game.
-Quit the game and click on `Disable` button (Like when enabling you will not immidiately online).
-After your Uplay client has established connection with the server.
+Quit the game and click on `Disable` button (Like when enabling you will not immediately online).
+After your Uplay client has established the connection with the server.
 You can now sync your progress with the cloud.

 ## Built-With